kiddjsh/cygwinTinyWebServer/README.md

 # The read_requesthdrs Function

 Tiny does not use any of the information in the request headers.
-Tiny reads and ignores them by calling the read_requesthdrs function, the empty text line that terminates the request headers consists of a carriage return and line feed pair, which is checked for in line 6.
+Tiny reads and ignores them by calling the read_requesthdrs function, the empty text line that terminates the request headers consists of a carriage return and line feed pair.

 ```c
 /*